amckenna41/iso3166-flags/scripts/README.md

 * `generateCSS.py` - create CSS files with respective CSS selectors/classes for both ISO3166-2 and ISO3166-2 flag icons.
 * `generateJSON.py` - create JSON files of flag files, their name and ISO code for both ISO3166-1 and ISO3166-2 folders.
 * `iso3166_.py` - list of all ISO3166 country names, alpha2 and alpha3 codes.
-* `mapMarkers.js` - script for adding smaller countries/jurisdictions as markers to the jsVectorMaps.
-* `jquery-jvectormap-2.0.5.css` - styling for jvectormap interactive maps.
-* `jquery-jvectormap-2.0.5.js` - jvectormap library source code to built interactive maps.
 * `svgCompress.sh` - script for compressing folder of image flags in SVG format.

 Requirements